-zuzuschreiben sein."
-(Note that here we find a trace of the view which Pallottino rightly refuted, in the 'höhere materielle Kultur'. - For 'das Wesentliche der Sprache' I would say 'die Sprache', to avoid misunderstandings; there are no mixed languages.)
-So the exact question would be: 'the origin of the people who brought the (predecessor of the) Etruscan language', people who also brought other things with them.
+Though one may object to the formulation of the question, this does not mean that there is no question of origins, for the problem remains where the Etruscan language came from.
+So the remarks about the wrong question cannot be used to brush away or forget the question of Etruscan origins, as has been done all too often and too easily.
+And a language can only come with its speakers, and these bring also other things, notably ideas and traditions.
+Thus e.g. Pfiffig (1975, 2) recognizes: 'ein aus dem Osten eingewanderter Bestandteil' to be called 'Tyrrhener'.
+'Den 'Tyrrhener', den Trägern einer hochstehenden Stadtkultur, dürfte das Wesentliche der Sprache, der Religion und der höheren materiellen Kultur zuzuschreiben sein.'
+(Note that here we find a trace of the view which Pallottino rightly refuted, in the 'höhere materielle Kultur'.
+For 'das Wesentliche der Sprache' I would say 'die Sprache', to avoid misunderstandings; there are no 'mixed' languages.)
+So to be precise, the question concerns: 'the origin of the people who brought the (predecessor of the) Etruscan language', people who also brought other things with them'.

 I shall now give a list of the most important arguments for the origin in Asia Minor and the immigration into Italy.
-Opponents often mention just one or two of the arguments, while there are so many arguments.
+Opponents often mention just one or two of the arguments, while there are so many.
 (The first four, and 15, recapitulate arguments mentioned above.)